How to Consistently Buy Raw Land at $0.20 to $0.30 on the Dollar

 Mark obtains the tax roll from the county treasurer’s office.
 Once he obtains the tax roll, he scrubs the list, first by filtering it by the use code VL (vacant land).
 Then, he batches it by sorting by acre, because “you don’t want to send an owner that has 40 acres the same offer that has 5 acres in that same county.”
 For example, if Mark is wanting to make two offers, one on 1.5-acres of land and another on 40-acres of land, he’ll want to find two separate recent comps.
 “The 1.5-acre is going to get more money per acre than a 5-acre, 10-acre, or 40-acre would,” Mark explained.
 “It’s always better to go to a recent comp on a 1.5-acre and divide by four,” as opposed to finding a 40-acre recent comp, dividing by 40 to get a per acre price, and multiplying by 1.5 to get a 1.5-acre value.

-Next, Mark needs to calculate an offer price, which involves using recent sales comparable.
+Next, Mark needs to calculate an offer price, which involves a recent sales comparable.
 Mark said, “I’ll look at the comparable sales for 6 to 12 to 18 months, get a median value – I might take even the lowest value and I’ll divide by 4.
 That’s going to give me a huge margin of safety.”

 To obtain the sales comps, Mark goes to the county assessor, who records all the recent sales.
 He’ll use this list to find recent sales similar to the parcel he wants to make an offer on, use the median or lowest value, and then take that and divide it by 4 to get his offer price.